-- Benzoyl peroxide, retinoids, and salicylic acid are common acne fighting ingredients that are effective in fighting acne.
+- Benzoyl peroxide, retinoids, and salicylic acid are common acne-fighting ingredients effective in fighting acne.
 These are available over the counter.

-- Make note of your “acne triggers.”
-We know now that acne can be affected indirectly by stress, as well as foods or drinks in some people2.
+- Make a note of your “acne triggers.”
+We know now that acne can be affected indirectly by stress and foods or drinks in some people.2

 - Be sensible with your diet.
-The exact relationship between diet and acne isn't precisely known yet (and it is likely very individual) but we do know that for many people, there is a strong correlation.
+The exact relationship between diet and acne isn’t precisely known yet (and it is likely very individual), but we know that there is a strong correlation for many people.
 If you know that certain foods seem to trigger acne for you, be sensible about your choices.

 Sometimes, hormonal imbalances can overwhelm what over-the-counter acne products can provide.
-If the store bought acne products and lifestyle changes aren't working, or your acne is severe, you may need a dermatologist's help.
-They can also provide you access to powerful prescription treatments.
+If the store-bought acne products and lifestyle changes aren’t working, or your acne is severe, you may need a dermatologist’s help.
+They can also provide you with access to powerful prescription treatments.

 Topical antibiotics: Sometimes, antibiotics are used (usually in combination with other acne treatments).
-They help to reduce the P. Acnes, but more importantly they help to reduce inflammation, which we now know is a major factor in acne3.
+They help reduce the P. Acnes, but more importantly, they help reduce inflammation, which we now know is a major factor in acne.3

-Birth control pills For adult women with acne, birth control pills which contain estrogen and progesterone help to reduce the amount of androgen (the male hormone) in the body, which helps reduce sebum levels, and helps control acne.
+Birth control pills For adult women with acne, birth control pills containing estrogen and progesterone help reduce the amount of androgen (the male hormone) in the body, which helps reduce sebum levels and helps control acne.

 Light Therapy: Non-laser light therapy is a treatment option that is sometimes used in combination with other topical treatments to help reduce inflammatory acne (pimples and zits rather than whiteheads/blackheads).
-They can be at home-devices, or more powerful ones at a dermatologist's office4.
-While they are effective at temporary reduction of acne, they will not completely clear the skin, nor will it have a lasting effect.
+You can purchase home-devices or access more powerful light therapy devices at a dermatologist’s office.4 While they are effective at the temporary reduction of acne, they will not completely clear the skin, nor will they have a lasting effect.

-Spironolactone: This medication, originally designed for treating high blood pressure, is also used off label to treat hormonal acne in women.
+Spironolactone: This medication, designed initially for treating high blood pressure, is also used off-label to treat hormonal acne in women.

 Isotretinoin: Isotretinoin, better known by one of its trade names, Accutane, is the preferred solution for moderate to severe acne by dermatologists.
 It is a “cure” to acne, however, it is a powerful medication with powerful potential side-effects and is not for everyone.

 1This isn’t entirely true.
-For people with moderate to severe acne, most dermatologists recommend isotretinoin (better known by their trade name Accutane) which is the only actual “cure” for acne.
-It is however, a power medication that isn’t for everyone.
+Most dermatologists recommend isotretinoin for people with moderate to severe acne (better known by their trade name Accutane), which is the only actual “cure” for acne.
+It is, however, a powerful medication that isn’t for everyone.
 Otherwise, however, acne treatment requires patience and daily maintenance.